How Long Can A Chicken Go Without Water?

 Tips For When You Leave Your Chickens Without Water

-Chickens are foragers, and they thrive when they have constant access to food and water.
-Studies report that chickens living indoors can drink approximately 180 ml to 250 ml of water per day.
-But flocks kept outside may easily consume twice as much.
+Chickens living indoors can drink approximately 180 ml to 250 ml of water per day.
+But flocks kept outside may consume up to 500 ml of water per day, easily twice as much as those indoors.

 Hot temperatures can quickly heat the water in those containers, making it practically undrinkable.
 Also, water will evaporate faster if you expose it to sunlight for too long.
 So, if you raise hens in scorching climates, you may need to provide clean water up to four times per day.